 Personal data guardian.
 A new role.

-Data controllers and processors are starting to realise some of the implications of GDPR (the new General Data Protection Regulation – live from 25th May 2018).
-One of which is that your role has been enhanced to become a personal data guardian.
+Data controllers and processors are starting to realise some of the implications of GDPR (the new General Data Protection Regulation – which was enacted 25th May 2018).
+One of these implications is that your role has been enhanced to become a personal data guardian.

 Protection is the key word in GDPR.
 Protecting data is fundamental which is now motivating organisations to know what personal data is being processed, for what purpose.
 Organisations also need to know where that data is being processed, who has access to this data and for what purpose(s) are they using that data.
 Once an organisation has completed this assessment (called the Privacy Impact Assessment – aka the PIA) it is now in a great position to become GDPR compliant.